edeyneka/edeyneka.github.io/_posts/2022-04-01-tips_towards_an_offer.md

 Here are some topics that I find important and interesting to go through before the interview.

 1. Linear regression.
-Maximizing Likelihood and minimizing Mean Squared Error
+Maximizing likelihood and minimizing Mean Squared Error
-2. Maximum a Posteriori estimations
+2. Maximum a posteriori estimation
-3. Bayesian Inference and regularizations: Lasso and Ridge
+3. Bayesian inference and regularizations: Lasso and Ridge
 4. Bias-variance tradeoff
 5. AUC-ROC and other quality metrics
 6. Ensembles.
 Random forests, gradient boosting, AdaBoost